jes5199/poppet/README.md

 1. TODO json-shape files for data types
 2. TODO Don't recreate existing policy files
 3. TODO Command line parsing
-4. TODO do_rules is too clever
-5. TODO Too much magic in Implementor::Reader.
 6. TODO A second System->System filter to happen on the serverside before System->Policy
 7. TODO Unique filenames for timestamped files
 8. TODO Find more ways to sort files in public/